 I believe the work-life balance is in fact hardest as a freelancer - you end up neglecting everything and sinking into business, or attending to everything but your work.
 The lines get especially blurred when you want to impress a client or have a tight deadline, and there is no overtime paid or bonus at the end.

 You need skills far beyond your expertise

 I am a web developer and designer by heart, not an accountant, yet I have had to learn all about the ins and outs of business finance.
 As a small business owner, you need to keep track of the finances of the business and learn all about the rules and regulations surrounding them.
 If you can’t yet afford an accountant, you will need to learn a lot of financial jargon in little time.

 You will also be tasked with managing people, be it staff, outsourcees or clients themselves.
 You need to be a people-orientated person, which is especially hard for me as I am naturally an introvert.
 A date with my fiance involves slap chips in the park on a quiet afternoon.
 You need to learn how to be assertive, persuasive and always manage to keep your cool.

 The Upsides of Owning a Small Business

-I am a web developer, and have chosen to build and monetize my own software and niche websites.
-Another web developer may put all of his or her effort into building software for other companies or clients.
+I am a web developer and have chosen to build and monetize my own software and niche websites.
+Another web developer may put all of his or her efforts into building software for other companies or clients.
 It’s a matter of personal preference.

 In the end...

 It’s all about you.
-You will define your businesses image, action plan and ultimate success or failure.
+You will define your business's image, action plan, and ultimate success or failure.
 If you are ready to keep your head up through both easy and rough times, you will make it work.